Camelot

 No analysis available

-Multiple listings explicitly describe patrol-style security service, including evening and overnight security patrol.
-That is strong evidence the building has security patrol service.
+Multiple listings describe patrol-style security service, including evening and overnight patrols.
+Repeated explicit references strongly confirm that the building has security patrol.

 No analysis available